Pača: History

 In historical records the village was first mentioned in 1338.
+Before the establishment of independent Czechoslovakia in 1918, Pača was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1938 to 1945, it was again part of Hungary as a result of the First Vienna Award.

 Geography

 The village lies at an altitude of 428 metres and covers an area of 25.579 km².

 It has a population of about 640 people.

+Population

 Culture

 The village has a public library and a football pitch.